On This Day September 15

 1954 – The iconic scene of Marilyn Monroe laughing as her skirt is blown up by the blast of air from a Manhattan subway vent is shot during the filming of “The Seven Year Itch,” directed by Billy Wilder.

-1959 – Nikita Khrushchev becomes the first Soviet head of state to visit the United States.
+1959 – Nikita Khrushchev becomes the first Soviet leader to visit the United States.
 During the next two weeks, Khrushchev’s visit dominates the headlines and provides some dramatic and humorous moments in the history of the Cold War.

 1963 – Four young black girls are killed in a bombing at the 16th Street Baptist Church in Birmingham, Alabama, that investigators determine to be a racially motivated terrorist attack.
 The bombing, which shocks the nation, is Birmingham’s third in 11 days following a federal order to integrate the Alabama schools.